 The review was produced in consultation with those working at Yarra Bend including the then Department of Environment and Primary Industries as well as Parks Victoria staff, contractors, and researchers monitoring vegetation and flying foxes.

 The below papers contain the results of this review, which represent six years of information collection at the site.

-Copies of these documents are also available from our Customer Service Centre by phoning 136 186.
+Copies of these documents are also available from our Customer Contact Centre by phoning 136 186.